AP source: Padres acquiring SD native Musgrove from Pirates

 Musgrove will head from a Pirates team that had the worst record in the majors during the pandemic-shortened 2020 season to a Padres club that ended a 13-year playoff drought and believes it can contend for the World Series title.

-Musgrove, 28, won a World Series ring with Houston in 2017 before being sent to the Pirates in the trade that sent Gerrit Cole to the Astros in January 2018.
-Musgrove was the winning pitcher in Game 5 of the World Series against the Los Angeles Dodgers.
+Musgrove won a World Series ring with Houston in 2017 before being sent to the Pirates in the trade that sent Gerrit Cole to the Astros in January 2018.
+Musgrove was the winning pitcher in Game 5 of the World Series against the Dodgers.

+The Padres needed to beef up their rotation after running out of starters in the playoffs, and then losing Mike Clevinger to Tommy John surgery.
+Clevinger and Dinelson Lamet both came out of their final regular-season starts with elbow injuries.
+Clevinger came back for the NLDS opener, but his injury forced him out in the second inning of a 5-1 loss.
+Lamet missed the playoffs entirely but has avoided surgery.

+The additions of Darvish, Snell, Musgrove and South Korean slugger Kim Ha-seong to a core of players led by Tatis and Machado are expected to make the Padres one of the best teams in the majors — perhaps good enough to end the Dodgers’ eight-year reign as NL West champions.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.